Phonics Reform England: Not reading reform. Phonics reform. Improving phonics for the one in five at risk of struggling to read and spell.

 AI cannot do this.

-The Pronunciation Code also has wider applications.
+The English Pronunciation Code also has wider applications.
 It is being used to develop speech-first technology, including augmentative and alternative communication (AAC) approaches that support children who are not yet able to speak.
 It also supports learners of English as an additional language by making the sound structure of words visible, helping them understand and produce English pronunciation.

 Understanding the pronunciation code used within phonics, as seen in the English Code Overlay and the Phonics Pronunciation Code, and then comparing it to the child’s own pronunciation code, helps educators understand not only the need for a bridge, but how that bridge can be created.
+The English Pronunication Code can be adapted to suit the user's personal pronunication code, but in a way that bridges speech and print.

 Dehaene, S. (2009).
 Reading in the brain: The new science of how we read.
 Viking.